-Courtney Taylor recently joined the Cypress Group as a Managing Director.
+Courtney Taylor is a Managing Director at The Cypress Group.
 Immediately prior to Cypress, she served as Policy Director of the Ecosystems Program at the Environmental Defense Fund (EDF).

 At EDF, Courtney successfully crafted public policy and lobbying campaigns to achieve outcomes that maximized both economic incentives and environmental goals.
 Courtney is widely viewed as the lead lobbyist in securing the passage of the bipartisan RESTORE Act, which is credited with improving the quality of life along the Gulf Coast following the Macondo disaster and was praised by lawmakers of both parties and the Administration.